vmilovanovicc/ekslab/README.md

 - **vpc-cni's IRSA role carries the full AWS-managed `AmazonEKS_CNI_Policy`**, which grants ENI/IP management actions that AWS's own policy can't scope down further.
 IRSA (not attaching CNI permissions to the node role) is already the correct mitigation and is in place; the wildcard shape is inherent to AWS's policy, not something this repo can tighten.
 - **Third-party GitHub Actions are pinned by mutable tag** (`@v5`, `@v6.1.0`, etc.), not by commit SHA.
 A compromised or re-tagged action would run with `id-token: write`, able to mint AWS credentials for `AWS_ROLE_ARN`.
 Low likelihood, high severity; pin by commit SHA if this repo is shared beyond a single trusted owner.
 - **The Lab TTL Check workflow only warns**, it does not auto-destroy.
 If a cluster runs past `TTL_WARNING_HOURS`, you get a GitHub issue, not an automatic teardown, you still have to trigger `destroy` yourself.
+- **The TTL workflow currently assumes `Project = ekslab`**: the Terraform `project` variable is configurable, but `.github/workflows/lab-ttl-check.yml` currently searches for clusters whose `Project` tag is exactly `ekslab`.
+If `project` is changed, update the workflow value as well or the TTL warning will not detect the cluster.
+- **The default Spot node group uses one instance type**: this keeps the configuration simple, but gives EC2 fewer Spot capacity pools to choose from and increases the chance of insufficient capacity or interruption.
+For a more resilient lab, change `node_instance_type` into a list and provide several similarly sized instance types.
+- **The customer-managed KMS key is not deleted immediately**: `terraform destroy` schedules the Secrets encryption key for deletion using a 7-day deletion window.
+This is an AWS safety mechanism, so the key can remain visible in a `PendingDeletion` state after the rest of the lab has been removed.
 ---

 ## Getting Started